tomster/ezjail-deploy/examples/README.rst

 This directory contains tested and working examples.
 You should be able to run them simply by providing a custom ``jails.conf`` for your host environment.
+The following examples assume that you're working from a local copy of the ``examples`` directory that contain this README and have SSH access to a FreeBSD Host.

 To get started, create a minimal version of ``jails.conf`` like so::

     [host]
     ip_addr = 192.168.91.128

-Replace the value for ``ip_addr`` with that of your jail host.
+Obviously, you'll need to replace the value for ``ip_addr`` with that of your jail host.

 Bootstrapping
 =============